23rd April 2014

 - Click here to go to the Aquasplash website and get started today.

-The Swimathon Foundation and the ASA joined forces to help pupils across the country to ‘Swim their Best’ in the first ever School Swimathon in the Spring term of 2013.
-School Swimathon is a swimming programme for school children to improve technique and water confidence, building to a final challenge to swim further than ever before.
+School Swimathon is a swimming programme for school children, encouraging them to improve technique and confidence, culminating in a sponsored challenge to swim further than ever before.

 It is an annual competitive event that seeks to create an inspirational and motivational setting that not only provides elite young sports people with the opportunity to thrive and perform at the highest levels, but encourages more young people to take part and succeed in sport.